I was so proud of myself today for getting all my kids out the door and off to school on time, all with shoes on and food. Ta Dum! Super Mom!!!!

 and soooooo much more

-Can I tell you, that you are not alone, you are never alone, and that there are so many other women out there who are trying to perfect their brokenness, just like you?
+Can I tell you that you are not alone?
+You are never alone.
+There are so many other women out there who are trying to perfect their brokenness, just like you?
 They just cannot break the mold to tell you.

-How much I long for a mother to share with me her struggles so I don’t feel like such a freak.
+How much I long for another mother to share with me her struggles so I don’t feel like such a freak.

 I am so desperate for a mother of 5 or more children to tell me that this amount of stress is normal, or not normal, or that I’ll be okay, or that I am not a failure.
 I am voicing for other women to begin to live in their brokenness, connecting, mentoring and restoring one another through their journey and through their truths.